yiisoft/widget/docs/guide/en/widget-configuring.md

 # Configuring the widget

-Widgets could be configured on multiple levels.
+Widget configuration is combined from multiple parts:

-- Configuration passed to the `widget()` method call;
+- configuration passed to the `widget()` method call;
+- extra configuration from the widget itself by specified theme;
+- configuration defined in widget factory themes:
-- Widget factory configuration:
+- configuration defined in widget factory definitions.
-  - With definitions;
-  - With themes;
-- With a theme specified at the `widget()` method call.

 More specific configuration has more priority.
 For example, configuration passed to the `widget()` method call has more priority than configuration through widget factory.